fsprojects/FAKE/docs/articles/fake-v6-release-announcement.md

 ## Obsolete APIs

 A lot of modules in FAKE uses obsolete API's from other part of the codebase, especially from the process module.
-FAKE v6 removed the obsolete API's in the process module and replace their usage in other parts of the codebase with alternatives.
+FAKE v6 removed the obsolete API's in the process module and replaced their usage in other parts of the codebase with alternatives.

 Not only API's from process module were removed, but other API's that were marked with obsolete attribute as well.